A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity: Main Results

 \subsection{Comparison of Other Optimal Convergence Rates}

-From the definitions of $\rhobc$ and $\rhodgd$, it is clear that~\eqref{eq:sufficient_condition} is also a sufficient condition for the Block-Cimmino Method to converge faster than DGD.
-Therefore, the Block-Cimmino Method can be compared with DGD in the exact same manner in which we compared APC with D-HBM in Section~\ref{subsec:apc_vs_dhbm}.
+From the definitions of $\rhobc$ and $\rhodgd$, it is clear $(m - 1)(1 + \cos \theta_\text{H}) \leq \frac{\cos^2 \phimin}{1 + \sin^2 \phimin}$ is a sufficient condition for the block Cimmino method to converge faster than DGD.
+Therefore, the block Cimmino method can be compared with DGD in a similar manner in which we compared APC with D-HBM in Section~\ref{subsec:apc_vs_dhbm}.
 Moreover, even though~\eqref{eq:sufficient_condition} is in general not applicable to comparisons made between other pairs of algorithms, we infer from Table~\ref{tab:my_label} that any comparison made between a projection-based method and a gradient-based method will be qualitatively similar to the preceding comparisons.